-When the "HIGH TEMP." indicator is illuminated, the boiler water has exceeded both the operating and high-limit temperature; power to the programmer is interrupted.
-When the water temperature returns below the high-limit temperature, the boiler will remain locked out until the switch is manually reset.
-Once the switch is reset, the sequence returns to Step 5 to await heat demand below the operating temperature, provided other limits are satisfied.
+When the boiler water has exceeded both the operating and highlimit temperature; power to the programmer is interrupted.
+When the water temperature falls below the high-limit temperature, the boiler will remain locked out until the switch is manually reset.
+Once the switch is reset, the sequence returns to Step 5 to await heat demand below the operating temperature, provided that the other limits are satisfied.